-On receipt of a report of a concern, the DSL will consider the appropriate course of action in accordance with the Lincolnshire or Cambridge and Peterborough Safeguarding Children Partnership Board procedures and threshold document.
+On receipt of a report of a concern, the DSL (together with the wider DSL/DSL team where necessary) will consider the appropriate course of action in accordance with the Lincolnshire or Cambridge and Peterborough Safeguarding Children Partnership Board procedures and threshold document.
 Such action may include:

-- a) managing any support for the pupil internally via the School's own pastoral support processes, seeking advice from Children's Social care where required; - b) undertaking an Early Help Assessment; - c) making a referral to statutory services.
+- (a) managing any support for the pupil internally via the School's own pastoral support processes, seeking advice from Children's Social care where required; - (b) undertaking an Early Help Assessment; - (c) making a referral to statutory services.